evaelb/softrobot/README.md

 ![photo_2021-12-19_10-33-34](https://user-images.githubusercontent.com/90629366/146670562-8eda3571-2588-497d-a7e1-fcb73ad04ebc.jpg)
 ![photo_2021-12-19_10-49-57](https://user-images.githubusercontent.com/90629366/146670661-bc9b84ad-79ef-4e08-aae9-42eb964f0c6e.jpg)
 ![photo_2021-12-19_10-49-59](https://user-images.githubusercontent.com/90629366/146670662-19645156-9733-4ff8-bcc2-a2a6246cdc58.jpg)

+# Challenges

+Firstly, the modeling software was quite complex and time-intense.
+Other challenges were to control the thickness of the silicone layers to control the inflation movement of the silicone model.
+One option to solve this would be to 3D-print the flexible parts of the gripper directly, as it gives more control than with our model.
+Concerning the pumping system it was challenging to get enouch air-pressure to inflate our silicone model.
+As we only had two air-pumps for three canals, we created a system that would pump three canals with two-pumps.
+Still every canal can be controlled individually with the valves connected to the arduino.

+Another challenge is to get some kind of feedback system that reports on the stage of the gripper (inflated/deflated) and / or a sensor system that tells if the gripper is touching something.
+Herefor we considered a contact sensor containing liquid or a flexible tissue sensor.
+This system would have to be integrated parallel to the air-canal system.
+However, due to the lack of resources and timely constraints we did not implement a sensor/feedback system.

 # Further information
 Please to repeat the experience and benefits of our expererience and error made, feel free to contact via git.